magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/contribution/rule-node-development.md

 ```

 ## Step 4.
-Import custom rule nodes to your ThingsBoard instance
+Import custom rule nodes to your IoT Hub instance

 Once you have finished coding of the rule node, execute the build command again: